Ard3ny/ard3ny.github.io/_posts/2023-09-05-GW-Manage-signatures-in-a-workspace-with-GAMADV-XTD3.md

 These are going to be dynamically replaced by the value of your User.
 So if you are using your own signature template, you need to add these variables.

-Adding {RT}{/RT} around the tag makes the variable skipable if user/users don't have it, therefore not leaving an empty ugly space.
+Adding {RT}{/RT} around the tag makes the variable skippable if user/users don't have it, therefore not leaving an empty ugly space.

 > Note that for this to work USER HAVE TO HAVE THESE FILLED OUT.
 Otherwise, you'll get the error phones.0.value" not found, organizations.0.title etc..